 In fact, books got me here.
 I just loved studying health sciences, specifically physiology.
 Is there anything more interesting than the human body?
 It amazes me!
 And the more I got into the fitness industry, the more I grew dissatisfied with the way it capitalizes on the insecurities of people who are just hoping to find a better way to live their lives.
 I decided I’d never be that way to you.

 My goal is not to let you know what’s wrong with you – there are plenty of advertisers already attempting to do that – my goal is to simply help you achieve your personal wellness goals in a way that is simple and sustainable for your current life situation.

 I believe that mindset and body-image are hugely important for women, especially pregnant and postpartum women.
 It’s a time when all of these expectations are placed on us, in addition to, you know, giving birth and caring for an infant!

 I’m currently putting myself through the very same nutrition system I offer clients, because I deeply believe in its benefits, and it’s completely manageable even with two little ones.
-At this point, I’ve lost a little over 50 pounds.
+At this point, I’ve lost almost 60 pounds.

 And if we get to work together, you’ll probably hear references to superheroes (I’m team DC), The Office, and Seinfeld.